I beg to move,

 I know that my right hon.
 Friend the Minister cares deeply about young people and their opportunities; all the work he did on apprenticeships shows that clearly.
 I hope that he agrees that the cause of preventing fun days on the sea from turning into nightmares is a very good one, and that he will agree to support Emily’s code and the message that it sends about boating safety.
 We have to recognise that a voluntary code like this is only as good as its take-up, its publicity and its ability to make us all think more carefully.

 Will the Minister also agree to look at the recreational craft directive, which is an EU directive?
 Will he see whether we can ensure that it is carried over into UK law and that if it is ever abolished, it is replaced by an equivalent UK minimum technical and safety standard for boats sold here, including requirements for stability, freeboard, buoyancy and flotation?
-In this case, the boat sunk by the stern, but the RCD harmonised standards for speedboats that were made after 1996, as that one was, direct that they should float horizontally when swamped—that sounds technical, but it is crucial.
+In this case, the boat sunk by the stern, but the RCD harmonised standards for speedboats like this one made after 1996 direct that they should float horizontally when swamped—that sounds technical, but it is crucial.
 The directive has clearly improved boat user safety; we do not want to move backwards when EU laws are converted into British law.

 Finally, let me address what Emily’s code is about and what it is not about.
 The code may have lessons for different activities that are equally fun, but that need careful supervision—not in order to stop, prevent or restrict them, but to make sure that risk management is a natural part of having fun.
 People setting off up mountains on beautiful days need a map, a compass, a mobile with battery, emergency rations, water and a waterproof, just as much as if they were going out on the sea.